Finder makes money from featured partners, but editorial opinions are our own.

 • Signup bonus.
 Get 800 AIR MILES Bonus Miles (enough for $80 towards purchases with AIR MILES Cash).

 • Entertainment discounts.
-Enjoy 15% off admission to Cirque du Soleil shows touring Canada and 20% off resident shows in Las Vegas.
+Grab a show with 20% off admission to Cirque du Soleil shows touring Canada, and 15% off resident shows in Las Vegas.

 • Purchase protection.
 Eligible items charged to your card are automatically insured against theft and damage for 90 days